Best Places To Teach English Abroad

 If you’re thinking about taking the leap, these are the best places to teach abroad.
 They are the top TEFL destinations because:

-Let’s dive right into our list of the best places to teach abroad starting.
+You may also be interested in our top 30 countries to teach abroad.
+Otherwise, let’s dive right into our list of the best places to teach abroad starting.

 Perhaps, it’s East Asia that has the highest demand for English language teachers.
 Think about countries like China, Japan, South Korea, Hong Kong, and Taiwan.
 Although salaries are generally high, these countries also have a higher cost of living.

 Nevertheless, if you can find a language school to work in East Asia, they usually pay the cost of your flight and housing.
 This is why when you want to save a lot of money, then we always suggest going to East Asia.
-All countries require a Bachelor’s Degree and possibly a TEFL certificate.

 Southeast Asia also has a high demand for English teachers with reasonable salaries.
 Coupled with a lower cost of living, it has the potential for you to save a decent amount of money.

 Think about countries like Thailand and Cambodia which are highly sought after by English language teachers.
 This part of Asia has some of the few countries that you can reach without a degree like Cambodia, Thailand, and Myanmar.
+You can make anywhere from $750 – $1,250 USD per month.

 Central and South America